maweki/ssfsm/README.md

 increasing length.
 If the alphabet can be sorted, words of the same length will be yielded in lexicographical order.

+`Machine().regular_language` returns True, if the language described by the DFA is a regular language.

 `Machine().dot` is the string representing the machine as a dot-graph.

 **If you don't like the `Machine()`-syntax** to access the FSM, you can use the alternate syntax `Machine._.alphabet` and so on.